 - Straight flush draw – 15 outs

-You can have a good indication how likely you are to improve your hand by simply multiplying your outs by 2 if want to know an approximate probability of hitting your hand on next street or multiplying by 4 if you are looking for the number how likely you are going to improve your hand from flop to the river.
+You can have a good indication of how likely you are to improve your hand by simply multiplying your outs by 2 if you want to know an approximate probability of hitting your hand on the next street or multiplying by 4 if you are looking for the number how likely you are going to improve your hand from flop to the river.

-When you know how likely, you are to improve your poker hand when you have a draw you have to learn to put your opponent on a range.
+When you know how likely, you are to improve your poker hand when you have a draw, you have to learn to put your opponent on a range of cards.
 This will let you understand how many outs you actually have and then make a more educated decision.

 - Think about his position, what hands he could be opening and playing from there;

 - His post-flop action can suggest what he could hold.
 Betting or checking can indicate his strength or weakness, and you should be looking for that information;